morrownr/USB-WiFi/README.md

 Amazon - $37 - [Alfa AWUS036ACM Long-Range Dual-Band AC1200 USB 3.0 Wi-Fi Adapter](https://www.amazon.com/Network-AWUS036ACM-Long-Range-Wide-Coverage-High-Sensitivity/dp/B08BJS8FXD) [1]

-Note: The above, Alfa AWUS036ACM, adapter is an excellent product that is available from many locations.
-It is mid-priced, well made and works well in client mode, AP mode and monitor mode.
+Note: The above, Alfa AWUS036ACM, adapter is an excellent product.
+It is mid-priced, well made and works well in managed (client) mode, AP mode and monitor mode.
 There are 2 more links to this adapter below and it is available from online sellers around the world.

 Amazon - $16 - [TEROW ROW02FD AC1200 USB 3 WiFi Adapter 5G/2.4G 802.11 AC](https://www.amazon.com/gp/product/B086L3D3NB)

 Note: The above, TEROW ROW02FD, adapter comes in a version with a driver CD and a version without the CD.
-Get the one without the CD, you will not need it.)
+Get the one without the CD, you will not need the CD and the version without the CD is cheaper.)

 Amazon - $20 - [COMFAST WiFi Dongle CF-926AC 1200Mbps Wireless USB WiFi Adapter](https://www.amazon.com/GorNorriss-Electronics-Gadgets-CF-926AC-1200Mbps/dp/B07TLKDZLB)